 As part of your community broadcasting licence, you’re required to encourage members of your community to get involved at your station.
 This means engaging the diverse members of your community to ensure you’re representing the diverse voices of your community on air.
 Examples of community engagement may include activities such as establishing or reviewing your Diversity Policy, outside broadcasts or training for new volunteers.

-As we recover from the effects of a pandemic on the community media sector, we’re also keen to hear how your organisation has tracked the health and wellbeing of your staff and volunteers.
-At a time when face-to-face engagement with your community is a challenge, tell us how you have continued to connect and check-in with presenters who are broadcasting remotely, staff working-from-home or volunteers who have no longer been able to come into the station.
-Think about what your plans are for the 2021/22 year in terms of bringing volunteers back into the station while still adhering to COVID-19 restrictions and protocols.
+As many continue to manage the effects of a pandemic on the community media sector, we’re also keen to hear how your organisation has tracked the health and wellbeing of your staff and volunteers.
+At a time when face-to-face engagement with your community may be challenging, tell us how you have continued to connect and check-in with presenters who are broadcasting remotely, staff working-from-home or volunteers who have no longer been able to come into the station.
+Think about what your plans are for the next year in terms of bringing volunteers back into the station while still adhering to COVID-19 restrictions and protocols.
 How have you changed your approach to volunteer engagement?

 Community engagement also refers to engaging with community media audiences.
 We know that loss of sponsorship has significantly impacted on stations during COVID-19.
 However, research also indicates that during the pandemic, more people are discovering and engaging with their local community media organisations.
 We want you to tell us about the ways your organisation has continued to reach out to sponsors, members, subscribers and listeners this past year and what you are planning for the future.